decant09/learn-the-lingo-quiz/README.md

 - I want to know what the website is about upon arriving.
 - I want the website to be easily navigatable.
 - I want the website to be responsive to the device screen size that I am using.
+- I want to know the rules of the quiz.
 - I want to see a score count as I play and my score result on completing the quiz.
 - I want a question counter to know how far I have progressed in the quiz.
 - I want to know if I have answered the quiz question correctly.